 - Method 1: Air Dry.
 Let the hand painted wine glasses air dry for 21 days.

-Once the paint has cured on the hand painted wine glasses, they are top-rack dishwasher safe.
+Once the paint has cured on your wine glass designs, they are top-rack dishwasher safe.

-While you’re here, you may also enjoy learning how to make broken china mosiacs or how to make a burlap wreath.
+While you’re here, you may also enjoy learning how to make hand painted Easter wine glasses, how to make broken china mosaics, how to update an old window with glass paint, or how to make a burlap wreath.
 If you enjoyed this tutorial for how to make hand painted wine glasses, please share it with your friends or pin it for later.

-Inspired Ideas is a regular feature on Kenarry: Ideas for the Home by Kenarry®, sharing ideas we’ve found from other sources.
+Inspired Ideas is a regular feature on Ideas for the Home by Kenarry®, sharing ideas we’ve found from other sources.
 The words and photos used in this post are our own, derived from our personal experience implementing this idea.